William Talman (actor): Acting career

 Talman, as Burger, went on to lose all but three cases in the nine-year series, including a record two separate murder trials in the final episode.
 He called his record "the longest losing streak in history".
 Talman had the title role in the 1960 episode "The Case of the Prudent Prosecutor" in which Burger disqualified himself from prosecuting a longtime personal friend, Jefferson Pike, who was accused of murder.
 At the end of the episode, after Pike was cleared by Mason, Burger said, "You know, I think I won this case."

-Aside from his major supporting role in Perry Mason, Talman also guest-starred in various television series, including Wagon Train, Have Gun-Will Travel, Cimarron City, and Gunsmoke.
-After the 1966 cancellation of Perry Mason, Talman appeared on The Wild, Wild West and in a first-season episode of The Invaders, "Quantity: Unknown”, which was his last on-screen acting role before his death.
+Aside from his major supporting role in Perry Mason, Talman also guest-starred in various television series, including Wagon Train, Have Gun – Will Travel, Cimarron City and Gunsmoke.
+After the 1966 cancellation of Perry Mason, Talman appeared on The Wild, Wild West and in a first-season episode of The Invaders, "Quantity: Unknown", which was his last on-screen acting role before his death.

-Arrest for narcotics and lewd vagrancy
+Arrest, CBS suspension, charges dropped

-Talman was fired from Perry Mason for a short period in 1960.
-Sheriff's deputies, suspicious of marijuana use, raided a party on March 13, 1960, in the West Hollywood apartment of Richard Reibold, an advertising agency executive.
+In 1960, Talman was fired from Perry Mason for a short period after Sheriff's deputies, suspicious of marijuana use, raided a party on March 13, 1960, in the West Hollywood apartment of Richard Reibold, an advertising agency executive.
 The deputies reported finding Talman and seven other defendants variously naked and partly dressed.
 Among the guests was Mrs. Peggy Louise Flannigan, who would later become William Talman's next wife, after his divorce from Barbara Read.

 All were arrested for possession of marijuana (the charge was later dropped) and lewd vagrancy.
 On June 17, municipal judge Adolph Alexander dismissed the charges of lewd vagrancy against Talman and the others for lack of proof.
 "I don't approve of their conduct," the judge ruled, "but it is not for you and me to approve but to enforce the statutes."
-Despite this Talman was fired by CBS, which refused to give a reason.
-Talman was later rehired after the series's executive producer, Gail Patrick Jackson, staunchly supported by Talman's friend Raymond Burr, made a request to CBS after a massive campaign of letters from viewers.
+In spite of the dismissal, CBS fired Talman and refused to give a reason.
+Talman was later rehired after the series's executive producer, Gail Patrick Jackson, and Talman's friend, Raymond Burr, made a request to CBS; Erle Stanley Gardner, the creator of Perry Mason, spoke out in favor of Talman's return; and a massive campaign of letters from viewers to CBS.